 A Guide for Employers

-Telecommuting has suddenly become a reality for many American workers, and it’s realistic to assume that shifting to the ‘home office’ will be the new normal for many of us for a while, given the World Health Organization’s designation of novel coronavirus (SARS-CoV-2) as a pandemic, and increasingly insistent calls from federal, state and local government for social distancing.
+Telecommuting has suddenly become a reality for many American workers because of the Covid-19 pandemic, and it’s realistic to assume that shifting to the ‘home office’ will be the new normal for many of us for a while, and increasingly insistent calls from federal, state and local government for social distancing.

 Notwithstanding the urgency of the present circumstances, telecommuting offers many benefits for businesses of all sizes, including access to a wider pool of employee talent (regardless of location), employee satisfaction and retention, and cost savings.
 Savvy employers will take advantage of those opportunities, while recognizing that “working from home” requires careful attention to practical, technological and legal issues in the development of an effective telecommuting policy.